Hdoc1509/hrc/website/src/content/docs/api/spinner-base.md

 ## CSS Variables

-You can customize the styles fo any spinner component by using the following CSS variables (custom properties):
+You can customize the styles for any spinner component by using the following CSS variables (custom properties):

 ```css
 .any-parent-of-spinner,